tontong1412/badminton-backend/README.md

 ## To run the project

 This project requires MongoDB as database.
-For development, MongoDB container is included in `docker-compose.yaml` so to run the project is simply run
+For development, MongoDB and Redis container is included in `docker-compose.yaml` so to run the project is simply run

 ```bash
 docker compose up